VISEGRAD BLOG: Slovak coalition crisis could hand Fico a lifeline

 Fico has been able to dominate Slovakia for the past two decades precisely because the centre-right has been so bitterly divided, often more over personalities than over ideology.
 At first the split was between traditional conservatives, represented by former premier Mikulas Dzurinda’s SDKU, and the strongly Catholic KDH.

-After the SDKU was decimated at the 2012 general election for its involvement in the Gorilla corruption scandal, the right wing was split between new parties: Richard Sulik’s Eurosceptic and free market SaS, Matovic’s populist Ordinary People and Independent Personalities (OLaNO), and Boris Kollar’s radical rightwing We are Family.
+After the SDKU was decimated at the 2012 general election for its involvement in the Gorilla corruption scandal, the right was split between new parties: Richard Sulik’s Eurosceptic and free market SaS, Matovic’s populist anti-corruption Ordinary People and Independent Personalities (OLaNO), and Boris Kollar’s radical rightwing We are Family.

-The only thing that has united the right has been opposition to Fico, but this has not been enough to sustain their governments for a full term.
+The only thing that has united the right has been their opposition to Fico, but this has not been enough to sustain their governments for a full term.

 The prickly Sulik destroyed the last centre-right government in 2012 over the EU’s Lisbon Treaty and he was also the prime mover behind the ousting of Matovic as premier last year.
 Now he has demanded that Matovic resign as finance minister over the way he used votes from the neo-fascist LSNS party to push through welfare handouts to compensate for soaring energy bills.